The legal framework regulating pharmaceuticals and medical devices is largely federal in Mexico, and includes the following laws and regulations:

 Additionally, if the relevant product is included in the List of Products that for its Nature, Characteristics and Uses are not Considered Health Inputs, it would not be considered as a pharmaceutical or medical device and consequently would not require a marketing authorisation.

-In January 2019, the Ministry of Health issued a Decree that allows the government to take a decision to import medicines without a marketing authorisation if they conclude that existing and approved products have problems of quality, safety and efficacy or GMP issues and there is a need to guarantee supply for the public sector.
+In January 2020, the Ministry of Health issued a Decree that (i) extends the equivalency registration route, which expedites the approval of products already registered in certain other jurisdictions, to include larger groups of countries, and (ii) allows the government to take a decision to import medicines without a marketing authorisation if they conclude that existing and approved products have problems of quality, safety and efficacy or GMP issues and there is a need to guarantee supply for the public sector.
 This has been highly controversial, as the measure includes four different groups of countries, with one including China and India.
-At the time of submission of this publication, it was not clear whether the industry, both national and transnational, would litigate such Decree.

 Holders of marketing authorisations must comply with good manufacturing practices, stability, pharmacovigilance or technovigilance and labelling standards and regulations; they must also comply with advertising regulations applicable to pharmaceuticals or medical devices.